Anoniji/place/README.md

 # Config

-1. set dicord app info into config.json
+1. Start by filling in the config.json file
-2. pip install -r required.txt
+2. Install prerequisites for python3 (pip install -r required.txt)
-3. set on line 538 and 464 your info
-4. launch ws.py
+3. Set wss_url (line 6) and discord_auth_url (line 7) from /js/app.js
+4. Configure your web server so that the place folder is accessible
+5. Launch ws.py or use start.sh
+6. Launch bot_discord.py or use discord.sh